cloudControl/documentation/Add-on Documentation/Data Storage/MySQLs.md

 # MySQLs: Shared MySQL Add-on

-Every deployment can access a highly available shared MySQL Add-on based on [Amazon RDS](http://aws.amazon.com/rds/).
+Every deployment can access a highly available shared MySQL Add-on based on [Google Cloud SQL](https://cloud.google.com/sql/).
 The shared MySQL Add-on is recommended for development and low-traffic apps only.
 For medium to high-traffic apps we recommend one of the dedicated [MySQLd Add-on](https://next.dotcloud.com/add-ons/mysqld) plans.